scolapicchioni/blazor/Lab03/readme.md

 # FrontEnd: Styling the UI with MatBlazor

-If yo followed Lab01 and Lab02, you can continue from your own solution.
+If you followed Lab01 and Lab02, you can continue from your own solution.
 Otherwise you can begin with the `Lab03/Start` code.

 ---